Strategy as Enabling Constraints

 Henry Mintzberg: Patterns in Strategy Formation

-This implies that strategy involves people thinking for themselves, which thus means that strategy can be a form of context dependant and enabling constraint.
+This implies that strategy involves people thinking for themselves, which thus means that strategy can be a form of context-dependent and enabling constraint.
 I’ve previously blogged about strategy as choices and using even-over statements.

 Further, given Richard Rumelt’s definition of Good Strategy as having Diagnosis, Guiding Policies and Coherent Actions, then the diagnosis is what provides the dependant context, and the guiding policies are the enabling constraints.

-If we consider strategies to be context dependant and enabling constraints, then we can think about how to frame strategy by considering how to adjust the constraints in order to allow people the right amount of freedom.
+If we consider strategies to be context-dependent and enabling constraints, then we can think about how to frame strategy by considering how to adjust the constraints to allow people the right amount of freedom.
 For example:

 • Are we allowing people to make their own choices or are we making more decisions for them?